markkurossi/iql/README.md

    string representation of *expression*.
  - NCHAR(*expression*): returns the Unicode character with the integer code *expression*
- - TRIM(*expression*): remove the leading and trailing whitespace from the string representation of *expression*.
  - REVERSE(*expression*): return the reverse order of the argument string *expression*.
  - RIGHT(*expression*, *count*): returns the *count* rightmost characters from the string *expression*.
  - RTRIM(*expression*): remove the trailing whitespace from the string representation of *expression*.
+ - SUBSTRING(*expression*, *start*, *length*): returns a substring of the *expression*.
+The *start* specifies the start index of the substring to return. **Note** that the start index is 1-based.
+If the start index is 0 or negative, the substring will start from the beginning of the *expression*.
+The *length* specifies non-negative length of the returned substring.
+If the *length* argument is negative, an error will be generated.
+If *start* + *length* is larger than the length of *expression*, the substring contains character to the end of *expression*.
+ - TRIM(*expression*): remove the leading and trailing whitespace from the string representation of *expression*.
  - UNICODE(*expression*): returns the integer value of the first Unicode character of the string *expression*
  - UPPER(*expression*): returns the uppercase representation of the